 For beach weddings one silhouette you should really consider is the maxi dress.
 Cool and comfortable (and long enough that a sudden ocean breeze won't lead to a bridesmaid horror story), maxi dresses give off that boho vibe you are going for.

-Most of the dresses shown here are either machine washable or able to withstand a good emergency ironing session.
+Bridesmaid dresses that are either machine washable or able to withstand a good emergency ironing session are perfect for packing.
 If wrinkles are your deepest attire fear, stick to dark patterns.
-Honestly, even if the floral maxi above or navy polka dot dress below were covered in wrinkles, you'd have to be pretty close to tell.
 To avoid wrinkles, pack bridesmaid dresses in hanging bags, or fold carefully in suitcases.
 Once you arrive at your destination, hang the dress up right away.
 Most wrinkles with these fabrics will go away by hanging it up with enough time for the fabric to settle.

-I am loving the shirtdress trend right now, and can you just imagine this sky blue linen dress (below, left) at a Mediterranean affair?
-Seriously, this has Roman Holiday written all over it.
+I am loving the shirtdress trend right now, and can you just imagine this sky blue linen dress at a Mediterranean affair?
+Seriously, this has beach holiday written all over it.
 With a great side pony and cutie-patootie shoes, this look is completely wedding ready.
 And the natural linen blend just needs a quick in-room iron before you leave.

 Another tip for bridesmaid dresses that travel well is picking simple silhouettes.
 Don't attempt to transport a dress with knife pleats or elaborate floral appliques.
 They just won't rest the way you want them to after being shuffled around.
 Instead choose silhouettes that allow the fabric to drape naturally, with a lot of flow.